Distributional Effects with Two-Sided Measurement Error: An Application to Intergenerational Income Mobility: Intergenerational Income Mobility allowing for Measurement Error

 \subsection{Data}

-The data that we use come from the 1997 National Longitudinal Survey of Youth (NLSY97).
-The NLSY97 represents the 1997 cohort of the National Longitudinal Survey that contains detailed panel data on individuals who were 12-16 at the start of 1997.
-It is a very useful resource for studying recent intergenerational income mobility.
+The data that we use comes from the 1997 National Longitudinal Survey of Youth (NLSY97).
+The NLSY97 represents the 1997 cohort of the National Longitudinal Survey that contains detailed panel data on individuals who were 12-16 years old at the start of 1997.
 Following much work on intergenerational income mobility, we focus on a subset of the data involving fathers and sons.
-We use son's total labor income in 2014 (which is self-reported in the 2015 survey wave) as the outcome variable.
-In 2014, survey respondents are between 29 and 33 years old.
-We use father's total labor income in 1996 (in 2014 dollars) as the treatment variable.
+We use the logarithm of son's total labor income in 2014 (which is self-reported in the 2015 survey wave) as the outcome variable.
+In 2014, survey respondents were between 29 and 33 years old.\footnote{This is essentially right at the start of the age range where the literature has generally observed that annual incomes are not systematically different from permanent incomes (\citet{haider-solon-2006,nybom-stuhler-2016}).
+Thus, for the results below, we do not make any adjustments related to life-cycle measurement error as discussed in \Cref{app:life-cycle-measurement-error} in the Supplementary Appendix. } We use the logarithm of father's total labor income in 1996 (in 2014 dollars) as the treatment variable.
+We drop all father-son pairs in which either the father or the son has zero or missing earnings.

-The main advantages of using the NLSY97 relative to other datasets such as the Panel Study of Income Dynamics (PSID) are (i) the NLSY97 sample sizes tend to be larger and there are more individuals who are of a similar age, and (ii) the NLSY97 tends to have more individual level covariates that can be included in our analysis.
-There are two main disadvantages, however.
-The first is that since we are looking at very recent intergenerational income mobility, we do not observe permanent incomes; we only observe several years of income and at relatively young ages for sons.
-In practice, we only use income reported for the year 2014 and discard information about income in other years.
-The second disadvantage is that we only observe father's income in a single year as well --- the first year of the survey.
-Therefore, the techniques that we have developed in the current paper to deal with measurement error with only a single observation of parents' income and child's income seem necessary in this case.
+The main advantages of using the NLSY97 relative to other datasets, such as the Panel Study of Income Dynamics (PSID), are (i) the NLSY97 sample sizes tend to be larger, and there are more individuals who are of a similar age, and (ii) the NLSY97 tends to have more individual-level covariates that can be included in our analysis.
+The main complication is that we do not observe permanent incomes.
+For fathers, we only observe a single year of income from the first year of the survey.
+For sons, we only use income reported for the year 2014 and discard information about income in subsequent years.
+Having one observation of father's and son's incomes fits into the methodological framework considered in the paper.